kryptoklob/RoomLED/README.md

 ## The Set-Up

-The project consists of 3 major components: the physical LED strips themelves, the Ardruino Uno, and the RasPi.
+The project consists of 3 major components: the physical LED strips themelves, the Arduino Uno, and the RasPi.

 ### LED Strips - WS2801B